-Google Allo arrives on web, only pairs with Android phones at launch
+Google Allo arrives on the web, only pairs with Android phones at launch

 Huddle is a mental health app that aims to be a safe space to share with peers